Working across jurisdictions

 A veterinarian registered in New South Wales has just accepted a locum position in a jurisdiction where NRVR does not apply.
 What must they do in regard to registration?

-• NT: secondary registration with the Veterinary Board of the NT would be required for a locum position.
-Primary registration would be required if the vet was intending to stay.
+- NT: secondary registration with the Veterinary Board of the NT would not be required for a locum position under AMR.
+Primary registration would be required if the vet was intending to reside in the jurisdiction.

 If you have questions about veterinary registration in a specific jurisdiction, click here for contact details.